 But here’s the real deal: It’s less expensive to use the double-edged blades and razor system.

-DE blades are more-or-less a commodity.
+DE blades are a commodity.
 Many companies, located in many countries, make dozens of brands of blades, and they are all the same standard size.
 Thus, any DE blade will fit in any DE razor.
 Free market competition at its best.
 If you buy them in bulk, enough blades for a year will cost less than $25.
 I use one blade a week, and am currently working my way thru a pack of 100 that I bought from a big online retailer for about $17.00.
 That’s 45 cents per blade … 45 cents per week!
 Compare that to the cost of new cartridges for a plastic multi-blade razor.